 The battery life in red mode is significantly better, but it is also better for in-close nighttime tasks like reading a map or sitting around a campfire.
 The red light comes with two settings, a low-intensity light that burns at 1 lumen for 33 hours and a strobe light, good for night cycling or running that will burn for 200 hours and is visible from 400 meters.

 If you do drain the Bindi battery unexpected fast, it has a unique white light reserve mode that will continue to burn for 90 minutes at 3 lumens.
 While dim, this will give you enough light to get you settled for the night in your sleeping bag or an emergency bivy sack.
 This is a fairly unique safety feature among headlamp manufacturers, but a quite useful one, given the Bindi’s limited power capacity.

 Control Login, Battery Meter, Lock

-The Bindi swivels inside its cradle and can be pointed up or down a full 360 degrees on the angle you want it to the point if you’re using the head band.
-The cradle can also be use as separate stand to position the beam if you don’t want to use the head band.
+The Bindi swivels inside its cradle and can be pointed up or down a full 360 degrees on the angle you want it to the point if you’re using the headband.
+The cradle can also be used as a separate stand to position the beam if you don’t want to use the headband.